 Headers, sidebars, blog posts, footers…?
-While we try really hard to speak in plain English, we know web designers can use a lot of lingo.
+While they try really hard to speak in plain English, we know web designers can use a lot of lingo.

 Don’t worry, it’s not too hard to explain or remember the parts of a website once you understand the basic structure.